FREE SHIPPING OVER $75!*

 Sometimes bread recipes in particular will call for heating an oven about 50˚ F hotter than the food will need to be baked at, and then instruct lowering of the oven temperature as soon as the food is put in to bake.
 This higher heat at the very beginning helps the oven spring develop in bread dough.

 Pre-Dough – Dough made with some of the flour, water and yeast from a final dough recipe.
 A pre-dough is used to achieve fermentation.
 Soakers are similar to pre-doughs, but contain no yeast—commercial or wild.
-(See our .)
+(See our artisan bread baking category.)

 Probiotic – Live microorganisms, such as yeast and bacteria which benefit the host.
 Probiotic is a Greek word meaning “life promoting.”
 Having good bacteria in a body will promote a healthy gut microflora which will support the immune system and digestive tract, fighting against infection and disease.
 Probiotics can be found in food with lactic acid, but may also be obtained in supplement form.